kshshton/sheloba/airflow/README.md

 ## Quick start

-From this directory, start the environment with:
+From this directory, start all servers and supporting services with:

 ```sh
 docker compose up -d --build
 ```

-Then open <http://localhost:8080> and sign in with the Airflow credentials configured in `.env`.
+This starts the website, PostgreSQL, Airflow initialization, Airflow webserver, and Airflow scheduler.
+Open <http://localhost:8080> and sign in with the Airflow credentials configured in `.env`.
+The website is available at <http://localhost:8765>.

 Check service status with: